aneeshmurali-n/Airbnb-Listings-PowerBI-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/b1ea3332-c433-4527-9223-c459390e6879)

 ### Remark:
-With this dashboard, we can interact and find many things in the New York City Airbnb Listings so download the dashboard project file open it with powerBI and enjoy.
+With this dashboard, we can interact and find many things in the New York City Airbnb Listings so download the dashboard project file open it with powerBI and enjoy.<br>
-Best Regards,
+Best Regards,<br>
-Aneesh Murali Nariyampully
+Aneesh Murali Nariyampully<br>